pupbrained/draconis/README.md

 # hello-rs
-Small (and probably inefficient) terminal welcome program written in rust
+Small terminal welcome program written in rust

 ## Important
-As of right now, this program depends on the `checkupdate` command, meaning this will only work on arch-based systems with the `pacman-contrib` package installed.
+If you would like to check updates with pacman, you must have `pacman-contrib` installed.

 ## How to use
 * Grab the latest release binary and config files from the releases page
 * Copy `example_config.json` to `~/.config/hello-rs/config.json`
 * Change the config to your liking
   * This program uses the openweathermap API for fetching the weather.
 You must have an API key from openweathermap for it to work.
+  * If you want to skip update checking, just remove the entire `package_managers` line from the config.
+If not, it must be an array of strings that are "pacman", "apt", and/or "xbps".
 * Add the program to your shell's startup